notsky23/BlackJack/README.md

   <t>- Quit - exits game<br>

 2. Rules:<br>
-  <t>- Win condition: player and dealer sums the total of the value of the cards in their hand, and whoever is higher wins:<br>
+  <t>- Win condition: player and dealer sums the total of the value of the cards in their hand, and whoever is higher wins:</t><br>
     - One caveat: if either player or dealer goes over 21, they bust and lost the game.<br>
   <t>- At the start of the game:<br>
     -  You(Player) and Dealer are given 2 cards each face up<br><br>